Dasari-Charitha/Phishing/README.md

 📧 Phishing Email Detection Using Machine Learning

 A machine learning–based system designed to detect and classify phishing emails, including AI-generated and human-written threats.
-The model is trained using real-world datasets such as Ling-Spam, Enron Emai, and Preprocessed trec, and uses NLP techniques to analyze email content for malicious patterns.
+The model is trained using real-world datasets such as Ling-Spam, Enron Email, and Preprocessed trec, and uses NLP techniques to analyze email content for malicious patterns.

 **🚀 Features**